Earth & Environmental Sciences

 Understanding the natural world

-People in the Department of Earth & Environmental Science have a reputation for knowing what’s going on in the natural world, and for knowing why.
+People in the Department of Earth & Environmental Sciences have a reputation for knowing what’s going on in the natural world, and for knowing why.
 We prepare students by building their ability to see what’s really there, to describe it and develop analytical skills to help them understand the natural processes.